EHCP: Elective Home Education

 - An Educational Psychologist (EP)

-- An Elective Home Education (EHE) representative
+- An Elective Home Education (EHE) service representative

 - Any other relevant professionals

-At this meeting, you will need to show evidence that you can meet your child’s needs.
-This is in line with the provision written in their EHC plan.
-You will not be told the decision at the meeting.
+At this meeting, you will need to show evidence that you can meet your child’s needs and the provision that is in their EHCP.
+You will not be told the decision at this point as we need to consider your request following the meeting.

-If home education is not agreed, your child will remain on roll of the special school.
+Your child will remain on roll of the special school.

-If home education is agreed, your APO will amend section I of your child’s EHC plan.
+Your APO will amend section I of your child’s EHC plan.
 This will record that they are being electively home educated.
 The school will remove your child from roll.

 Additional Help and Support